crhntr/relslash/README.md

 The product repo must be in good shape ("master" and "rel/*' branches clean).

+Make sure the env script is run to get the correct `wasm_exec.js` file.

+Also if you don't mind please replace the git name and email to your own.

 ## Development Setup

 I ran the following in the demo on 2020/03/27.